 UK Eases Travel Restrictions for Nigerian Students, Find Out the New Rules!

 UK Student Visa – Latest News Updates

-- Indian students who are fully vaccinated are no longer required to quarantine in the country.
+- Nigerian students who are fully vaccinated are no longer required to quarantine in the country.
 Pre-departure tests and day 8 tests have also been scrapped for fully vaccinated students.
-They have to submit to the day 2 test after arriving.
+They have to submit the day 2 test after arriving.

 Type of Student UK Visas